Feverqwe/twiMonBot/README.md

-Twitch, Youtube Gaming, Mixer and GoodGame monitor
+Twitch, Youtube, Mixer and GoodGame monitor
 =======

 It bot for telegram.